JoinColony/colonyJS/docs/_Intro_LocalSetup.md

 ### Git

 You will need to have [Git](https://git-scm.com/) installed.
 We recommend using version `2.6.4` or higher.
 If you do not have Git installed, check out [Install Git](https://www.atlassian.com/git/tutorials/install-git).
+We also recommend [connecting to Github with SSH](https://help.github.com/en/articles/connecting-to-github-with-ssh) if you have not done so already.

 ### Node

 You will need to have [Node](https://nodejs.org/en/) installed.
 We recommend using version `10.12.0` or higher.
-If you do not have Node installed, check out [Download Node](https://nodejs.org/en/download/) or [Node Version Manager](https://github.com/creationix/nvm).
+If you do not have Node installed, check out [Download Node](https://nodejs.org/en/download/).
+We highly recommend using [Node Version Manager](https://github.com/creationix/nvm) or [Node Version Management](https://github.com/tj/n) to manage multiple Node versions.

 ### Yarn

-You will also need to have [Yarn](https://yarnpkg.com/en/) installed.
-We recommended using version `1.12.0` or higher.
+All of our repositories use [Yarn](https://yarnpkg.com/en/) and some of our tools require that you have Yarn installed.
+You are more than welcome to try running commands with [NPM](https://www.npmjs.com/get-npm) but we recommend using Yarn version `1.12.0` or higher.
 If you do not have Yarn installed, check out [Yarn Installation](https://yarnpkg.com/lang/en/docs/install/#mac-stable).

 ### Docker

 You will also need to have [Docker](https://www.docker.com/) installed.
-We recommend using Docker Community Edition `2.0.0` or higher, which starts at Docker version `18.09.0`.
-If you do not have Docker installed check out [Get Started with Docker](https://www.docker.com/get-started).
+The [colonyNetwork](https://github.com/JoinColony/colonyNetwork) smart contracts use a Docker image for the solidity compiler.
+We recommend using Docker Community Edition `2.0.0` or higher, which starts at version `18.09.0`.
+If you do not have Docker installed, check out [Get Started with Docker](https://www.docker.com/get-started).

 ## Initial Setup

 Are you building a new project from scratch or integrating colonyJS into an existing project?
-If you are integrating colonyJS into an existing project and you have both Git and Yarn already initialized within your project, feel free to skip ahead to the next section.
+If you are integrating colonyJS into an existing project and you have both Git and Yarn already initialized, you can skip ahead to the next section.

 ### Initialize Git